Resource

 What happens after the audit?

-The prospect receives findings, a risk-prioritized view of the work, an implementation sequence, validation recommendations, and an optional follow-up implementation path if there is a fit.
+The prospect receives written findings, a risk-prioritized view of the work, validation recommendations, evidence notes, limitations, and prioritized practical next-step recommendations.

 Is this security certification?